-- a.
+- 1. Where electronic services are supplied by a person from a place in an export country (an electronic service supplier); and - 2.
+Such person is conducting an "enterprise" in the Republic, as defined in section 1(1) of the VAT Act; and at least two of the following circumstances are present: - a.
 The recipient of the electronic services is a resident of the Republic; - Any payment made to the supplier in the export country (for the supply of the electronic services) originates from a bank registered or authorised in South Africa, in terms of the Banks Act 94 of 1990; - c.
 The recipient of those electronic services has a business, residential or postal address in the Republic; and - 3.
-The total value of the taxable supplies made by that person in the Republic has exceeded R50 000 within any consecutive 12-month period (section 23 (1A)).
+The total value of the taxable supplies made by that person in the Republic has exceeded R1 million within any consecutive 12-month period (section 23 (1A)).
+This compulsory registration threshold is consistent with the domestic compulsory registration threshold.

-The provisions of the VAT Act apply to all supplies of electronic services that are supplied by an electronic service supplier that are required to be registered for VAT in the Republic.
+The provisions of the VAT Act apply to all supplies of electronic services that are supplied by an electronic service supplier that is required to be registered for VAT in the Republic.
 Persons who are registered or required to be registered for VAT in the Republic are called "vendors".
 This is defined in section 1(1) of the VAT Act.